Zuhu162/javaCompressor/README.md

 - **Controller:** Handles what happens when you click things
 - **Service:** Background work for compression/decompression

+See the detailed [class diagram](docs/class-diagram.md) for a visual representation of how everything fits together.

 ### Algorithm Details

 - **ZIP:** Classic format everyone knows - good compatibility